 Learn how to make fried lamb chops in the cast-iron skillet; it’s delicious and only takes about 10 minutes.

-Pan-searing lamb chops in the cast-iron skillet on the stovetop is probably the quickest way of cooking a cut of lamb.
-A stunning-looking, flavorful dish that requires minimal effort on your side.
+Making fried lamb chops in a cast-iron skillet or a pan on the stovetop is probably the quickest way to cook a cut of lamb.
+This stunning-looking, flavorful dish requires minimal effort.

-And check out these Baked Lamb Chops with Potatoes or the Lamb Ribs in the Oven!
+And check out these Baked Lamb Chops with Potatoes, Pan-Seared Lamb Lollipops, or Lamb Ribs in the Oven!

 Jump to recipe